 Inflow’s CruftFinder SEO Tool

-Created by the Inflow team, the CruftFinder SEO tool is designed to help you boost the quality of your domain by cleaning up “cruft” (junk URLs and low quality pages), reducing index bloat, and optimizing your crawl budget.
+Inflow’s CruftFinder SEO tool helps you boost the quality of your domain by cleaning up “cruft” (junk URLs and low-quality pages), reducing index bloat, and optimizing your crawl budget.

-site: – This operator will show most URLs from your site indexed by Google, but not necessarily all of them.
-This is a quick way to gauge whether Google has an extremely excessive amount of URLs indexed for your site when compared to the number of URLs included in your sitemap (it should be an accurate depiction of the number of true content pages on your site, assuming that your sitemap is correctly populated with all of your true content URLs).
+This operator shows most URLs from your site indexed by Google (but not necessarily all of them).
+This is a quick way to gauge whether Google has an excessive amount of URLs indexed for your site when compared to the number of URLs included in your sitemap (assuming your sitemap is correctly populated with all of your true content URLs).

-inurl: – This operator is ideal to use in conjunction with the site: operator in order to discover if URLs with particular parameters are indexed by Google.
-As mentioned earlier, potentially harmful URL parameters (if they are creating duplicate content and indexed by Google) can be identified in the URL Parameters section of Google Search Console.
+Use this operator in conjunction with the site: operator to discover if URLs with particular parameters are indexed by Google.
+Remember: Potentially harmful URL parameters (if they are creating duplicate content and indexed by Google) can be identified in the URL Parameters section of GSC.
 Use this operator to discover if Google has them indexed.

-This operator can also be used in “negative” fashion to identify if non-www URLs are indexed by Google (assuming that the www version of URLs is preferred).
+This operator can also be used in “negative” fashion to identify any non-www URLs indexed by Google .

-intitle: – This operator will show all URLs indexed by Google that have specific words in the meta title tag.
-This can be particularly helpful when attempting to identify duplicates of a particular page, such as a product page that may also have a “review page” indexed by Google.
+This operator displays all URLs indexed by Google with specific words in the meta title tag.
+This can help identify duplicates of a particular page, such as a product page that may also have a “review page” indexed by Google.

 Plagiarism, Crawler & Duplicate Content Tools

-- Screaming Frog – This tool is very popular with advanced SEO professionals, as it crawls a website and helps to identify potential technical issues that could exist with duplicate content, improper redirects, error messages, etc. Exporting the crawl and segmenting the duplicate content issues can provide a lot of additional insight not provided by Google Search Console.
-Download this tool at https://www.screamingfrog.co.uk.
+Screaming Frog is very popular with advanced SEO professionals.
+It crawls a website and identifies potential technical issues that could exist with duplicate content, improper redirects, error messages, and more.

-While the various tools and technical tips recommended above are extremely helpful at identifying duplicate, thin, and low-quality content, nothing compares to years of experience in identifying, diagnosing and fixing duplicate content problems.
+While the tools and technical tips recommended above can aid in identifying duplicate, thin, and low-quality content, nothing compares to years of experience with duplicate content issues and solutions.

-As you work through identifying these specific issues on your website, you’ll be developing a wealth of knowledge that can be used and re-used in the future to continue cleaning up these issues, and preventing in the future.
-There’s only one way to get to that point–get started!
+Good news: As you identify these specific issues on your website, you’ll develop a wealth of knowledge that can be used in the future to continue cleaning up these issues — and preventing them in the future.

-Don’t have the time or resources to tackle such an important project?
-Rely on our team of experts to help clean up your eCommerce website.
-Contact us here.
+Don’t have the time or resources to tackle this SEO project?
+Rely on our team of experts to help clean up your website.
+Request a free proposal from our team anytime.